Efficient moment tensor machine-learning interatomic potential for accurate description of defects in Ni-Al Alloys: Results and discussion

 \subsection{Ground-state configuration of vacancy clusters in Ni}

 Vacancy clusters in metals can be formed under various working conditions, including tensile or shear loads, irradiation damage, and so on~\cite{sunPrecipitationStrengtheningAluminum2019,kraftmakherEquilibriumVacanciesThermophysical1998,kiritaniSimilarityDifferenceFcc2000,nagumoPredominantRoleStraininduced2019,parkQuantitativeStudyVacancy1983}, which therefore necessitates special investigation.
 It is widely accepted that in FCC metals, vacancy clusters prefer stacking fault tetragonal configurations and void configurations.
-While numerous studies explored these configurations using DFT~\cite{nivaccluster1,megchicheFirstPrinciplesCalculations2010a} or semi-empirical potentials~\cite{huangEffectsAppliedMechanical2021,lounisStabilityVacancyClusters2016,vasilyevSmallVacancyClusters1985,huangEffectsAppliedMechanical2021,chakrabortyCrinducedFastVacancy2017,aidhyPointDefectEvolution2015}, the stable configurations of vacancy clusters remain elusive due to the high computational cost of DFT and the limited accuracy of semi-empirical potentials.
-To address this issue, here we attempted at examining the stability and ground-state configurations of vacancy clusters in nickel using our developed MTP potential.
+While numerous studies explored these configurations using DFT~\cite{nivaccluster1,megchicheFirstPrinciplesCalculations2010a} or semiempirical potentials~\cite{huangEffectsAppliedMechanical2021,lounisStabilityVacancyClusters2016,vasilyevSmallVacancyClusters1985,huangEffectsAppliedMechanical2021,chakrabortyCrinducedFastVacancy2017,aidhyPointDefectEvolution2015}, the stable configurations of vacancy clusters remain elusive owing to the high computational cost of DFT and the limited accuracy of semiempirical potentials.
+To address this issue, here we attempted to examine the stability and ground-state configurations of vacancy clusters in nickel using our developed MTP potential.

-We first accessed the accuracy of the MTP potential using $5\times5\times5$ supercell, a size affordable for DFT calculations.
+We first assessed the accuracy of the MTP potential using $5\times5\times5$ supercell, a size affordable for DFT calculations.
 Figure~\ref{fig:vac555} presents the formation energies and binding energies of the vacancy clusters of loop, SFT, and void types predicted by DFT and MTP methods.
 One can see that as compared to the DFT results, the MTP predictions generally overestimate the formation energy per vacancy, but underestimate the binding energy of the vacancy clusters.
 For vacancy clusters containing fewer than three vacancies, the current MTP potential fails to predict the correct relative order of binding and formation energies across the three types of vacancy clusters.
-We would like to note that reproducing the formation and binding energy of large defect clusters using machine-learned interatomic potentials is highly challenging due to the potential accumulation of prediction errors with increasing system sizes.
-Nevertheless, the overall trend of binding energy remains consistent with anticipated behavior.
+We would like to note that reproducing the formation and binding energy of large defect clusters using machine-learned interatomic potentials is highly challenging owing to the potential accumulation of prediction errors with increasing system sizes.
+Nevertheless, the overall trend of binding energy remains consistent with the anticipated behavior.